-- A) Remove the cap screws holding the gearmotor case halves together and pry the two cases apart. - B) To lift off the cover, lift up until you can feel internal contact, then pull the cover towards the output gear end, and then lift the cover (with drive motor attached) up and away from the gear motor case.
+A) Remove the cap screws holding the gearmotor case halves together and pry the two cases apart.

-Note: The gear case cover, output gear, bearings and output shaft are a pressed together assembly.
+B) Remove the cover: lift up until you can feel internal contact, then pull the cover towards the output gear end, and then lift the cover (with drive motor attached) up and away from the gear motor case.
+Note: The case cover output gear, bearings, and shaft are one pressed together assembly.
 Replace as a unit.

 C) Inspect the oil, gears, and bearings.
 If the oil level and condition is acceptable, quickly check the gears and bearings.
-They are likely to be fine if the oil is.
+They are likely to be fine if the oil appears normal.